 Hurricane Season: June 1 - Nov.
 30Our region was struck by Hurricane Matthew in October, 2016, and then Hurricane Irma in 2017.
 Many people are still recovering from these hurricanes.
-And many in our area remember the infamous 2004 Atlantic hurricane season during which Floridians were struck by four hurricanes within in 44 days.
-But along with all the beautiful weather and fun recreational activities that we enjoy in our state, the fact is that each year we face a very real possibility of being affected by a hurricane.
-Those of us who were here during the 2004 season are not likely to forget the lesson we were taught on the importance of preparedness.
-Once the storm is approaching or has passed through, it is often too late to obtain necessary supplies and make plans to deal with lengthy power outages, damages to our homes, and other issues.
-We've provided information on developing your hurricane preparedness plan, as well as links to other sources of information.
+And many in our area remember the infamous 2004 Atlantic hurricane season when Floridians were struck by four hurricanes in 44 days.
+But the reality is that we face a very real possibility of being affected by one or more hurricanes each year.
+We must remember the importance of preparedness.
+And the experts are predicting a busy 2018 hurricane season.
+For those who are new to the area, once the storm is approaching or has passed through, it can be too late to find necessary supplies and make plans to deal with lengthy power outages, damages to our homes and other issues.
+On this page, you’ll find information to help develop your hurricane preparedness plan and links to other sources of assistance.
 This information can save lives, so please click the links below to see how you and your loved ones can be prepared for the next storm.

 The College has a Comprehensive Emergency Management Plan (CEMP) that provides guidelines